Stanford MBA Essay Questions for 2024-2025

 Stanford MBA essay questions

-Stanford Graduate School of Business has confirmed the essay prompts for the 2023-2024 admissions cycle.
-The required Stanford MBA essay questions remain unchanged from previous admissions seasons.
+Stanford Graduate School of Business has posted the essay prompts for the 2024-2025 admissions cycle.
+The required Stanford MBA essay questions remain unchanged from previous admissions seasons, although the word count has been slightly reduced this year.

 Stanford asks for two personal essays in order to gain a greater understanding of applicants’ character and hopes.
 “In each essay, we want to hear your genuine voice,” the admissions team advises.
 “Think carefully about your values, passions, aims, and dreams.
 There is no ‘right answer’ to these questions — the best answer is the one that is truest for you.”